SI Joint Pain

 Conclusion

 SI joint pain is a common but often overlooked cause of low back pain in the elderly.
 By understanding its symptoms and seeking proper diagnosis, patients can access effective interventional treatments that provide much-needed relief.
-If you’re experiencing persistent low back pain, consult us at painmedics to determine if SI joint pathology could be the underlying cause and seek lasting relief.
+If you’re experiencing persistent low back pain, consult us at PainMedics to determine if SI joint pathology could be the underlying cause and seek lasting relief.

 Dr. Rajit Jhingan (Pain Specialist)